Andrew Fraknoi: Written works

 Fraknoi is the author or co-author of 14 books in the field of astronomy.
 He was the lead author of Voyages through the Universe, an introductory college astronomy textbook published by Brooks-Cole, which went through three editions.
 In the 1980s, he co-edited with Byron Preiss two collections of science articles and science fiction stories, "The Universe" and "The Planets."
 With Sidney Wolff, Fraknoi founded and was co-editor of the first on-line journal devoted to astronomy education, "Astronomy Education Review".
 He edited two collections of resources for K-12 teachers, The Universe at Your Fingertips and More Universe at Your Fingertips published through the Astronomical Society of the Pacific.
 Additionally, he is the lead author of the 2016 college textbook "Astronomy", published by OpenStax as a free book for college students around the world, part of a project at Rice University (supported by the Bill and Melinda Gates Foundation and the William and Flora Hewlett Foundation) to make college more affordable.

 He also authored multiple resources for young people.
 He is the co-author of the richly illustrated 2017 children's book about eclipses "When the Sun Goes Dark", that came out just ahead of the North American solar eclipse in August 2017.
 In 2007, his first children's book "Wonderful World of Space" was published by Disney.
 When asked about the book in a 2008 podcast interview, Fraknoi explained, "This has been a fun project.
 My son, who was 13 at the time, and I got a chance to write a picture book on astronomy for Disney and the challenge was how can we convey some of these modern ideas, including the Big Bang, to kids who are in 4th or 5th grade."
 His 2015 book, "Solar Science", published by the National Science Teachers Association, is full of 45 hands-on activities about the Sun, the seasons, the Moon, eclipses, and more.

 Fraknoi frequently writes articles on interdisciplinary topics, such as using music, poetry, or science fiction to teach science.
 He has published a list of science fiction stories using good astronomy, as well as a resource guide to music inspired by astronomy.
-Fraknoi himself has had ten science-fiction stories published. two of them in anthologies.
+Fraknoi himself has had twelve science-fiction stories published. two of them in anthologies.
 The story "Cave in Arsia Mons" is in the book "Building Red: Mission Mars," edited by Janet Cannon, and the story "Supernova Rhythm" is published in the book "Science Fiction by Scientists," edited by Mike Brotherton and published by Springer.
 Two of his stories appeared in Sci Phi Journal, while others can be found on-line in Flash Fiction, Wyldblood, The Worlds Within, and Theme of Absence magazines; see External Links below.
+In 2025 he published a science fiction story about the rarity of total eclipses, entitled Eclipsed. and another in 2026 about the far future of the universe, Elegy.